nulladmin/aitokenizer/README.md

 ## Building and Running the server

-To buid and run the server, follow these simple steps within the git repository.
+To build and run the server, follow these simple steps within the git repository.

 While you can skip this step Nulladmin recommends that you always vendor your dependencies:
 ```
 go mod vendor
 ```

-To buid and run the server with a default configuration:
+To build and run the server with a default configuration:

 ```
 make build